Search the Indian Archives Collection Index

 Access these Records

 At this time the Indian Archives Collection is being reprocessed.
 The staff and volunteers of the Manuscript Archives are replacing folders and boxes for preservation, updating the online catalog, and working to make the collection more available for research.
 As a result of this process, we ask that you use the microfilm in the Research Center.
-The original documents that have not been microfilmed will be unavailable for all tribes except the Cherokee, Chickasaw, and Creek.
-A listing of this microfilm can be found in the links above.
+The original documents that have not been microfilmed will be unavailable on the catalog for all tribes except the Cherokee, Chickasaw, and Muscogee (Creek), Seminole, and the Dawes Commission.
+A listing of this microfilm can be found in information and links below.
 We apologize for any inconvenience that this may cause.
-If you have any questions please contact the Manuscript Archives at 405-522-0876 or firstname.lastname@example.org.
+If you have any questions please contact the Manuscript Archives at 405-522-0876 or email@example.com.